wellcomecollection/storage-service/docs/howto/ingest-a-bag.md

     Remember the `access_token`.

 1. Send a POST request to the /ingests API to create an ingest.
-    This asks the storage service to store your bag:
+    This asks the storage service to store your bag.

+    If this is the first bag with this (space, external identifier) pair, use ingest type `"create"`.
+    If there is already a bag with this (space, external identifier) pair, use ingest type `"update"`.

     ```
     curl -X POST "$API_URL/ingests" \